obrr-hhx/mcp-client-demo/README.md

 - Connect to MCP server
 - Call large language models (LLM) for conversation (in this example, `qwen3-235b-a22b` is used)
-- Support for Tool Calling
+- Support for Custom Tool Calling
 - Streaming response handling

 ## Prerequisites